 Connect to the master node of your cluster.

 Instructions on how to connect to the master node are available in the Amazon Elastic MapReduce (Amazon EMR) Getting Started Guide.

 Create your Hive tables specifying the location on Amazon S3 by entering a command similar to the following:

 CREATE EXTERNAL TABLE IF NOT EXISTS table_name ( key int, value int ) LOCATION s3://

 Add your Hive script to the running cluster.

-Your Hive cluster runs using the metastore located on Amazon S3.
+Your Hive cluster runs using the metastore located in Amazon RDS.
 Launch all additional Hive clusters that share this metastore by specifying the metastore location.